 Other Qantas Points Club benefits

-Most of the other Points Club benefits are geared towards other ventures of the Qantas Loyalty division, such as:
+Most of the other Points Club benefits are geared towards further ventures of the Qantas Loyalty division, such as:

 - Points Club members will earn 25% more points on hotel stays booked through Qantas Hotels (excluding packages and Airbnb bookings), with a 50% bonus for Points Club Plus members